RisingStack/react-easy-state/README.md

 export default easyComp(Hello)
 ```

-**Make sure to wrap all of your components with `easyComp` - including stateful and stateless ones - before you export them.**
+**Make sure to wrap all of your components with `easyComp` - including stateful and stateless ones - before you export them.
+If you do not wrap a component, it will not properly render on store mutations.**

 In addition to the boilerplate reduction, `easyComp` comes with a bunch of additional benefits that may not be obvious at first glance.